mercadona/rele/README.md

 The [Publish-Subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and specifically the Google Cloud [PubSub library](https://pypi.org/project/google-cloud-pubsub/) are very powerful tools but you can easily cut your fingers on it.
 Relé makes integration seamless by providing Publisher, Subscriber and Worker classes with the following features:

 * A `publish` function:
-  * Singleton: Ensures there is no memory leak when instantiating a `PublisherClient` every time you publish will result in a memory leak because the transport is not closed by the Google library.
+  * Singleton: Avoids instantiating a `PublisherClient` every time you publish.
+Otherwise, it will result in a memory leak because the transport is not closed by the Google library.
 * A `sub` decorator to declare subscribers:
   * In-built acks
   * Automatic subscription topic naming